Click here for free Shipping Options

 1) A Contemplative Scholar Image - Wang Wei.
 Scholar Fu Sheng.
 Osaka Municipal Museum, Osaka.
 Ancient China.
 By Edward Schafer.
 (New York, TIME LIFE Books, 1967) 123.

 We also know that illuminated easels were used in the 12th century by Monks.
-In need of something to write their manuscripts on, some monks used a form of an easel to produce their famous works.
+In need of something to write their manuscripts on, some monks used a form of an easel on which they created and transcribed many famous works.

-Because their manuscripts were so precious, using an easel was necessary to ensure that the monks came out with the best possible finished writing creations.
+Because their manuscripts were so precious, utilizing the stability of an easel was necessary to ensure that the monks came out with the best possible finished writing creations.

 The word easel is derived from the German language and it is actually a synonym for the word donkey.
 The old Germanic form of the word easel is Esel.
 Interestingly enough, the word that means easel in many languages also means donkey in those languages as well, like Dutch (schildersezel) and Latin (Asinus).